Sarah Kirrane Counselling

 Confidentiality is central to the therapeutic relationship and I will work to ensure that it is fully preserved both during and after our work together.
 However, there are some limitations which I will explain clearly during our first session.

-All enquires are usually answered within 24 hours, and all contact is strictly confidential and uses secure phone and email services.
+I offer sessions from Fitzroy Square in Central London, Ruislip in North West London and online.
+All enquires are usually answered within 24 hours, and all contact is strictly confidential.

 “We think we listen, but very rarely do we listen with real understanding, true empathy.
 Yet listening of this very special kind, is one of the most potent forces for change that I know.” - Carl Rogers

-© 2024 Sarah Kirrane Counselling
+© 2024 Sarah Kirrane Counselling is powered by WebHealer

 We use cookies on this site to enhance your user experience.
 For an overview of all GDPR related settings, please click here.